St. Timothy's School: Traditions

-The school is also known for its annual intramural basketball game, a tradition that began in the 1890s when co-headmistresses Polly and Sally Carter were looking for an activity to keep boarders busy during the Thanksgiving break.
-They divided up the girls into two teams named "Brownie" and "Spider".
+The school is also known for its annual intramural basketball game, a tradition that began in the 1890s when co-headmistresses Polly and Sally Carter divided the school's students into two teams named "Brownie" and "Spider".
+Girls whose sisters or mothers previously attended St. Timothy's are automatically assigned the same team as their family members.
 The game has been played each year according to the original three-court rules, with players wearing 19th-century tunics.